LairdCP/wb-manifests/README.md

 __Applies to:__ All versions

-The MSD package needs to be downloaded from the Laird website and placed where Buildroot can find it.
+The MSD package needs to be downloaded from the Laird website or our wb-package-archive.git and placed where Buildroot can find it.
 If you use a `BUILDROOT_DL_DIR` or `BR2_DL_DIR`, place the file there.

 ### Can't find crda source package ###